AwalaApp/network-website/service-providers/implementation/architecture.md

 Using Relaynet effectively boils down to embracing DTN and asynchronous messaging.
 As mentioned above, this involves designing components with high cohesion (lots of work locally) and low adhesion (selective work remotely).
 Consider the following examples:

 - If the app has an option to search for information, implement the search locally if possible.
 - If the user is subscribed to a topic or another user, send those updates as they happen, regardless of whether the user should be alerted immediately.
-This way, the information will be readily available when the user opens the app -- Even if the Internet is no longer available.
+This way, the information will be readily available when the user opens the app -- even if the Internet is no longer available.
 - If the app has an option to open a dashboard containing data that should be retrieved from a public endpoint, send a single message to the endpoint and let it get back to you with 1+ messages in no particular order (instead of sending many messages -- one for each piece of data -- as you'd do with RPCs).